 Show if resources will provide the necessary amounts of regulation, reserves, ramping and load following

 Determine the ICR for each future scenario in preparation for the energy market simulation to ensure that LOLE is met for expected system peaks.
-Include the creation of marginal reliability index demand curves.
+Include the creation of marginal reliability index demand curves for selected scenarios.

 Analyze the periods of time and system conditions outside of system peaks that may not meet LOLE due to factors such as insufficient capacity or flexible demand, weather risk, operational risk, etc.

-Show at a high level whether the decline in inertia from rotating machines combined with the growth of inverter-based resources will result in stability issues that may or may not be solvable with inverter capability, and provide insight on what, if any, devices are needed to maintain system stability

 C. Carbon Emissions: Provide information on whether each scenario meets New England state law requirements and the resulting degree of grid decarbonization.